 Starting with a killer website brief is a great way to get on a good footing with any digital partner you choose to work with.
 It can help you get like-for-like quotations and can help you manage expectations in terms of your budget.

-You know you need a good website, but you may need guidance on the end goals, technical aspects, and how best to achieve them.
-For businesses of all sizes, websites are generally a large investment and require serious thought and careful planning.
+You know you need a great website, but you may need guidance on the end goals, technical aspects, and how best to achieve them.
+For businesses of all sizes, websites are generally a large investment and require some serious thought and careful planning.

 1. The Brief Summary